ericpruitt/emus/desktop-environment/README.md

 normally be drawn next to vacant tags, but this patch removes them since they are no longer necessary.

+### Ignore Floating Windows In Monocle Mode Count ###

+**File:** dwm-00-ignore-floating-windows-in-monocle-count.diff

+The number of windows shown in the monocle mode icon will not include floating windows with this patch applied.

 ### Eliminate Reordering Caused By `_NET_ACTIVE_WINDOW` ###

 **File:** dwm-00-no-reordering-from-net-active-window.diff